1 Getting Ready for Regression Cooking!

 Unlike predictive modelling, data splitting is not a routine practice in statistical inference.
 However, it becomes relevant when the line between exploration and formal testing is blurred.
 For more information on double dipping in statistical inference, Chapter 6 of Reinhart (2015) offers in-depth insights and some real-life examples.

-• Side-by-side box plots, as in Figure 1.7, are used to compare sale prices across different types of neighbourhoods, highlighting variations in median prices.
+- Side-by-side box plots, as in Figure 1.7, are used to compare housing sale prices across different types of neighbourhoods, highlighting variations in median prices.
 The training data reveals neighbourhood-specific price patterns: urban homes tend to have higher prices, while rural homes are generally less expensive.
-However, from a graphical perspective, we do not observe significant differences in price spreads between these types of neighbourhoods.
+However, from a graphical perspective, we do not observe major differences in price spreads between these types of neighbourhoods.

-• Descriptive statistics from Table 1.3, such as the mean and standard deviation, summarize continuous variables.
-In addition, a Pearson correlation matrix from Table 1.4 numerically assesses the relationships between these variables.
-Note that square footage is positively correlated with sale price, while proximity to schools has a negative association.
+- Descriptive statistics from Table 1.6, such as the mean and standard deviation, summarize continuous variables.
+In addition, a Pearson correlation matrix from Table 1.7 numerically assesses the relationships between these variables.
+Note that square footage is positively correlated with housing sale price, while proximity to schools has a negative association.

 Finally, this structured approach to EDA is visually summarized in Figure 1.9, which shows the sequential steps from variable classification to the delivery of exploratory insights.